 Early Life

-Travis Kalanick was born on August 6, 1976, in Los Angeles, California.
-He grew up in the Northridge neighborhood and showed an early interest in computers.
-He graduated from Granada Hills Charter High School and later studied computer engineering and business economics at the University of California, Los Angeles (UCLA), but dropped out in 1998.
+Travis Cordell Kalanick was born on August 6, 1976, in Los Angeles, California.
+He showed an early interest in technology and learned to code in middle school.
+Kalanick attended Granada Hills Charter High School and later studied computer engineering and business economics at the University of California, Los Angeles (UCLA).
+He dropped out of UCLA in 1998 to pursue his entrepreneurial ambitions.

 Rise to Success